Wir Wunderkinder: Reception

 Robert Graf won the Filmband in Silber as Best Newcomer at the Deutscher Filmpreis in 1959 for his role as Bruno.
-The Verband der Deutschen Filmkritik (Association of German Film Critics) awarded its price for Best Actress to Johanna von Koczian for this movie.
+The Verband der Deutschen Filmkritik (Association of German Film Critics) awarded its prize for Best Actress to Johanna von Koczian for her role in this movie.

 More recently, Wir Wunderkinder was selected by academics and critics as one of the "Most Important German Movies", for which a total of 132 films from the period 1895 to 2008 have been chosen.

 The Lexikon des internationalen Films calls the film "an imaginative, cabaret-critical-satirical cross-section of four decades of German history", but "a typical movie of the Adenauer era with a basically positive attitude despite all the criticism".